OfficeDev/office-js-docs-pr/docs/overview/office-add-in-code-samples.md

 ---
 title: Office Add-in code samples
-description: 'A list of Office Add-in code samples to help learn and build your own add-ins' ms.date: 09/09/2021
+description: 'A list of Office Add-in code samples to help you learn and build your own add-ins.' ms.date: 09/09/2021
 localization_priority: high
 ---